-A haven for recreation and entertainment.
+A haven for sports and leisure.

 With 8,000 lakes, 50,000 miles of rivers and streams and 3,200 miles of shoreline, Washington is an aquatic paradise.
 The state has the highest per capita boat usage in the United States – roughly one boat for every five residents.
 In addition to powerboating and sailing, enthusiasts can water ski, windsurf, kitesurf, jet ski and even rent a motorized hot tub or luxurious houseboat to enjoy a day of fun in the sun.